Arthur Terry School

 At least a grade C or 4 in GCSE English and Mathematics

-You will be paid as an unqualified teacher.
+You’ll be paid and taxed as an unqualified teacher.

 Financial support isn’t available for this course because it comes with a salary.